NVIDIA/NeMo-RL/docs/guides/sft_openmathinstruct2.md

 By default, the config uses the 1M subset (`data.split=train_1M`).

 ### Training Time
-The default config uses 8 gpus (`cluster.gpus_per_node`) on 1 node (`cluster.num_nodes`), which should complete 1 epoch of training for the train_1M dataset in around 20 hours.
+The default config uses 8 GPUs (`cluster.gpus_per_node`) on 1 node (`cluster.num_nodes`), which should complete 1 epoch of training for the train_1M dataset in around 20 hours.
 For our experiments below, we use 8 nodes to speed up training, completing 1 epoch of training in less than 4 hours.

 ## Evaluating the Model
 Throughout training, the checkpoints of the model will be saved to the `results/sft_openmathinstruct2` folder (specified by `checkpointing.checkpoint_dir`).
 To evaluate the model, we first need to convert the PyTorch distributed checkpoint to HuggingFace format: